coachbots/cctl/docs/source/installation.rst

 .. code-block:: bash

-   sudo apt-get install ffmpeg python3.6 v4l2loopback-dkms
-   pip install --user build
+   sudo apt-get install ffmpeg python3.6 v4l2loopback-dkms pandoc pip install --user build

 The task of installation is then simply cloning the repository, building it and